 Now you need to use the comb for the sides and the top of the back part of the head.

 Simply trim the hairs that protrude through the teeth of the comb.
-You do by resting the clipper on the comb and guiding it against the comb’s teeth at right angles.
+Rest the clipper on the comb and guide it against the comb’s teeth at right angles.